-&lt;sup>58 Please refer to Appendix XVI for more details.
+&lt;sup>61 Please refer to Appendix XVI for more details.

-&lt;sup>59 Please refer to Appendix XII for more details on the MSCI China A Onshore Indexes.
+&lt;sup>62 Please refer to Appendix XII for more details on the MSCI China A Onshore Indexes.

 On June 20, 2017 MSCI announced the partial inclusion of China A shares in the MSCI China Indexes and hence the MSCI Emerging Markets Indexes.
-Currently, only China A shares of companies allocated to the Large Cap Size-Segment and which are trading through the Stock Connect are included in the MSCI China Indexes at 5% of their FIF-adjusted market capitalization through the application of a Partial Inclusion Factor.
+As such, China A shares of companies assigned to the Large Cap Size-Segment and which are trading through the Stock Connect are included in the MSCI China Indexes at 5% of their FIF-adjusted market capitalization through the application of an Index Inclusion Factor (IIF).